Shane32/ExcelLinq/README.md

 }
 ```

+Reading and writing is as simple as before; just the context has changed to provide more
+formatting to the written Excel file.

 ## Credits

 Glory to Jehovah, Lord of Lords and King of Kings, creator of Heaven and Earth, who through his Son Jesus Christ,